 How to Prep

-Washing the baby bok choy greens is probably the most painstaking task IMHO.
+Washing the baby bok choy greens is probably the most painstaking task.
 I rinse the visible dirt off the plants and then swish them in a big bowl of cold water and soak for a few minutes.
 Then I trim off the bottoms, discard any spoiled leaves and cut the vegetables in half lengthwise and soak in fresh water for 5 minutes and swish some more and keep rinsing until the greens are clean.
 Look for dirt where the leaves attach to the stem.

 Allergy Aware Baby Bok Choy

-This recipe as written is free of peanuts, tree nuts, dairy, eggs, shellfish, and fish.
+This recipe as written is free of peanuts, tree nuts, dairy, eggs, shellfish, fish, and sesame.Â

-Not only is eating Asian vegetables good for you and so guilt free, it’s also simple which lends itself to being allergy friendly.
+Not only is eating Asian vegetables good for you and so guilt free, this recipe is also simple which lends itself to being allergy friendly.
 The original baby bok choy recipe calls for using 2 teaspoons of oyster sauce which you can add if you have oyster sauce and don’t have any allergies to the ingredients.
-I substituted the oyster sauce with more soy sauce and a tiny bit of sugar.
-I also left out 3 dried red chili peppers to make it more kid-friendly.
+I substituted the oyster sauce with more soy sauce.
+I also left out 3 dried red chili peppers to make it more kid-friendly.Â

 If you avoid gluten, substitute the soy sauce with tamari sauce.
-If you avoid soy, you can either make your own soy-free soy sauce or consider a soy-free soy sauce alternative.
+If you avoid soy, you can either make your own soy-free soy sauce or consider a soy-free soy sauce alternative.Â

 Baby Bok Choy with Garlic and Ginger